 Below is an ad that probably explains it a little better.

-Is this the best way to watch Star Wars?
+Is 4DX the best way to watch Star Wars: The Force Awakens?

 Of course, the seat jerking up and down with the movement of the camera can become a bit much.
 At times, I felt like getting off the ride.
 With the duration clocking in at over two hours, there was only so much gusts of wind, bright flashes of light and rumbling in my seat that I could take.
 I was shaken and thrown around my seat quite a bit.
 It’s no wonder that the cinema prohibits children under five, pregnant women, people with heart problems and people with physical disabilities.
 If you’re epileptic or don’t enjoy bright lights, then this probably isn’t for you either.
 At every explosion, the cinema lights up and, at times, this could cause a few headaches.